-Sequence of learning Objectives and suggested details provided by subject leader.
-1 1 Warm-up: Dishes and domes Place 30 cones randomly around the room.
-Split the class into two teams and line them up opposite each other at the edges of the room, facing the cones.
-The object of the game is for each team to turn the cones either upside down (to form dishes) or the right way up (to form domes).
-Task one team to turn the cones upside down and the other team to turn them up the right way.
-After one minute, count the number of dishes and domes to see which team wins.
-Play the best of three games, and alternate the teams' tasks.
+Sequence of learning Learning Objectives/Outcomes Suggested Lesson Outline 1 Learning Objective: Warm-up: Dishes and domes Place 30 cones randomly To consolidate and around the room.
+Split the class into two teams develop a range of skills in striking and fielding. and line them up opposite each other at the edges of the room, facing the cones.
+The object of the game is for each team to turn the cones either To develop and upside down (to form dishes) or the right way up investigate different ways of throwing and to (to form domes).
+Task one team to turn the cones upside down and the other team to turn them up know when it is the right way.
+After one minute, count the number appropriate to use them. of dishes and domes to see which team wins. ' ' Play the best of three games, and alternate the teams' tasks.
 This game really raises the heart rate and gets the children running around.
 Skills learning and development: Divide the class into pairs and give each pair a ball and a hoop.
 One child holds up the hoop, and the thrower then throws the ball through the hoop, using any technique.
 They start close to the hoop and swap after five tries.
 Repeat the activity.
 This time, one point is scored if the ball goes through the hoop.
 When both players have scored ten points, they move further away from the hoop.
 Bring the pairs together and ask how they threw the ball.
 Ask: which method was best when you were close to the hoop?
 Which was best when you were further away?
 Look at correct technique for both under and overarm throwing.
 Allow the children time to practise again using the same hoops as targets.